AIMLDev726/ragpack/examples/README.md

-# RAGPack Examples
+# ragpackai Examples

-This directory contains comprehensive examples demonstrating how to use RAGPack for various real-world applications.
+This directory contains comprehensive examples demonstrating how to use ragpackai for various real-world applications.

 ## 📓 Jupyter Notebooks

 ### [01_getting_started.ipynb](01_getting_started.ipynb)
-**Perfect for beginners!** Learn the fundamentals of RAGPack:
+**Perfect for beginners!** Learn the fundamentals of ragpackai:
 - Creating your first RAG pack from documents
 - Saving and loading packs
 - Basic querying and question answering